taboola/goreplay/README.md

 ## About

-Gor is a simple http traffic replication tool written in Go.
-Its main goal is to replay traffic from production servers to staging and dev environments.
+Gor is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
+It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.

 Now you can test your code on real user sessions in an automated and repeatable fashion.